 It was decided to implement an automated feedback system.
 This seemed to offer a solution: if it worked, it should be easy to use and give students consistent and meaningful feedback and, hopefully, save staff time thinking up pertinent comments again and again , .
 To begin with, which software package to use?

 The teaching team decided against purchasing an off-the-shelf software package, given the costs and inevitable mismatch between what the teaching team wanted and what the software could do, leading to the assessment feedback having to fit in with the software capabilities.
 The solution?
 Create a document in Word to store the marking template.

 Then, within Word, develop commands – called Macros – to allow the marker to retrieve, from a bank of previously stored feedback comments, feedback appropriate to a student’s assessment performance.
-Lastly, when marking time was approaching, issue the feedback 190 J. Biggam template to staff and give them the instructions on how to call up and insert the feedback comments onto their online marking sheet.
+Lastly, when marking time was approaching, issue the feedback 190 J. Biggam template to staff and give them the instructions on how to call up and insert the feedback comments onto their english school online.

 The first stage was to create the assessment feedback template.
 This merely replicated the current marking sheet (Figure 1).
 A (large) space was left at the bottom of the sheet for feedback comments, below the total mark.

 Read More About: F95zone